tohyuting/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

+### Command history feature

+In this section, the functionality of the command history feature will be discussed.

+#### What is the command history feature

+The command history feature helps user to recall, edit and to reuse long or complicated commands with ease without having to retype them.

+#### How it is implemented

+1. When the user starts CLI-nic, a `CommandHistory` model will be initialised to store all the previous command history entered which is saved in the commandHistory.txt file.
+Reading from commandHistory.txt is only done once at the start.

+1. If the commandHistory.txt file does not exist, the `CommandHistory` model will be initialised with an empty `CommandHistoryList` which is encapsulated inside `CommandHistory`.

+1. When a user enters a valid command, the `execute` method of `LogicManager` will be called and this saves the valid command entered by the user to the commandHistory.txt file.
+At the same time, the command will also be added to the `CommandHistoryList` such that users are able to access the latest history.
+Since we do not read again from the commandHistory.txt file, it is necessary to update the in-memory `CommandHistoryList`.

+#### Why it is implemented this way

+The command history feature is implemented this way to reduce the need for repeated readings from commandHistory.txt whenever a new valid command is entered by the user.
+As the commandHistory.txt file gets longer, reading repeatedly from it can result in a significant reduction in performance.

 ### Delete feature

 The `delete` feature will be elaborated in this section by its' functionality, the path execution with the aid of a sequence and an activity diagram.